jeffmiles63/kokkos-spack/README.md

 spack install superscience
 ````
 you may end up just getting the default Kokkos (i.e. Serial).
+Several exampls are included in the `yaml` folder for common platforms.

 ### Spack Environments
 The encouraged method of using Spack is to use environments.